 This tripod has a ball head and three lock knobs.
 You can get a 360-degree panoramic panning effect that is great for when you want to capture landscapes or are taking video of a large group of people.

-- Professional: 360 degree horizontal swivel and 90 degree vertical platform with 3-way head allows...
+- Precise Ball Head: 360 degree horizontal swivel and 90 degree vertical platform with 3-way head...

 - Assurance: 24-hr customer service are always ready to help; for more information, please refer to...